 Some people may think that a mortgage eClosing completely overhauls the traditional closing experience, but that’s not the case, Leurig said.
 Depending on which version of eClosing is available to you, the process may take you away from the physical closing table and allow you to complete the transaction using your laptop or smartphone.
 At the very least, you won’t have to worry about providing wet signatures for some or all of your closing documents.

 “You’re really signing the same documents — your note, your deed of trust, all of your riders,” he said.
 “All of the docs you’d sign in a wet transaction, you’re signing now just a digital copy of those.”

 On top of that, you still need to verify your identity just like you would in a traditional closing.

-Borrowers typically use software like DocuSign for their signatures and a video conferencing service like FaceTime to interact with the other parties participating in the closing, such as the notary signing agent.
+For the remote online notarization process, borrowers typically use software like DocuSign for their signatures and a video conferencing service like FaceTime or Zoom to interact with the other parties participating in the closing, such as the notary signing agent.

-Although you’re not sitting in an office, the notary is present during the eClosing to walk you through the documents you’re signing — both those that must be notarized and those that don’t, Leurig said.
+Although you’re not sitting in an office for a remote online notarization, the notary is present during the closing to walk you through the documents you’re signing — both those that must be notarized and those that don’t, Leurig said.